Can Facebook Live Be Broadcast Privately?

 Browser

-You’ll also see several options beneath this, such as Photo/Video, Tag Friends, and so on.
-Click the three-dots icon to the left.
+You’ll also see several options beneath this, such as Photo/Video, Tag Friends, etc. Click the three-dots icon to the left.
 A list of other options should appear.
 To start setting up your broadcast, click Live Video.
-If you’re using a laptop, a screen with a camera, or a webcam, you’ll be able to see yourself.
-Again, don’t worry, the broadcast doesn’t start until you decide to start it.
+If you’re using a laptop, a screen with a camera, or a webcam, you can see yourself.
+Again, don’t worry; the broadcast doesn’t start until you decide to create it.

 In the left part of the screen, you’ll see Share to Your Timeline and Public.
 Here, you’ll be able to select your broadcast privacy options.